 The VM Monitor prioritizes two key factors of server performance: CPU utilization and memory usage.
 You get a quick summary of these two statuses on demand.
-The screen uses color coded status levels, showing yellow for warnings and red for critical conditions.
+The screen uses color coded status levels, showing yellow for warnings and red for critical conditions, making performance metrics easy to understand.
 You get a count of each of these status levels for CPU and memory usage in the summary screen.
 Other performance factors that this handy tool will cover include network usage, the number of configured VMs, and the number of VMs running.

 Apart from the on-demand updates, the VM Monitor runs continuously once you start it up.
-You can minimize it to the system tray in order to devote screen space to other monitoring dashboards.
-The review of resources can be filtered to only include active VMs.
+You can minimize it to the system tray to devote screen space to other monitoring dashboards.
+The review of resources can be filtered only to include active VMs.